 Did you catch that “stir constantly” part?

-Add milk and food coloring, reduce heat to low, continuing to stir just until the milk is good and warm; do not boil.
+Add milk and food coloring or beetroot powder, reduce heat to low, continuing to stir just until the milk is good and warm; do not boil.

 Remove from heat and stir in vanilla if desired.

 Ooooh look how pretty this Red Velvet Hot Chocolate is!
 And did you catch how quick it came together, even though it was made from scratch?